ark993/Landing-Page/README.md

 2. Created flexboxes for header and info container, now just need to polish the styling and add content.

 3. Created flexboxes for quote and signup sections.

+4. Added header logo, changed the colors to whole page, added an image to header container.
+Fixed the footer.